Nonlinear matrix recovery using optimization on the Grassmann manifold: Convergence of the alternating minimization algorithm

 \subsection{Global convergence results}

 We now carry on with the convergence analysis of the alternating minimization algorithm.
-The next lemma is an adaptation of the classical descent lemma for the SVD step. \begin{lemma}\emph{\textbf{(Descent lemma based on~\cite[Theorem 4]{boumal2016global})}} Let \aref{assumption:bounded_below} and \aref{assumption:pullback_lipschitz_altmin} hold for $f:\M \longrightarrow \R$.
-Then, for any $k\geq 0$,
+The next lemma is an adaptation of the classical descent lemma for the SVD step. \begin{lemma}[{Descent lemma based on~\cite[Theorem 4]{boumal2019global}}] Let \aref{assumption:bounded_below} and \aref{assumption:pullback_lipschitz_altmin} hold for $f:\M \to \R$.
+Then, for any $k\geq 0$, the iterates generated by Algorithm~\ref{algo:am} satisfy